biblius/hextacy/README.md

 #### **Repository**

 Contains data structures and the interfaces with which we interact with them.
 Their sole purpose is to describe the nature of interaction with the database, they are completely oblivious to the implementation.
-This module is designed to be as generic as possible and usable in any server domain module.
+This module is designed to be as generic as possible and usable anywhere in the domain logic.

 #### **Adapters**